malakhbiyel/idarati/README.md

 # idarati API

-idarati API is a powerful tool designed to efficiently manage and streamline administrative processes, including document management, condition handling, and more.
+idarati API is a tool designed to efficiently manage and streamline administrative processes, including document management, condition handling, and more.
 It offers a robust backend solution for modern administrative needs.

 ## Key Features
 - **Procedure Management**: Easily define and manage various administrative procedures, including associated documents, conditions, costs, and timelines.